 Usually, children diagnosed with cancer are treated with a standard protocol proven effective for their type of cancer.
 But for some children, standard treatment therapies may not work.
-That’s where the COMPASS program comes in.
+That’s where the COMPASS Clinic comes in.

-Acting similarly to a consulting service, the COMPASS program (named as an acronym for comprehensive molecular pathway analysis) at Children’s Wisconsin is a multidisciplinary team of oncologists, geneticists, dermatologists, specialized pharmacists and experts in targeted testing who work with a patient’s dedicated oncologist or primary provider to offer targeted treatments.
+Acting similarly to a consulting service, the COMPASS Clinic (named as an acronym for comprehensive molecular pathway analysis) at Children’s Wisconsin is a multidisciplinary team of oncologists, geneticists, dermatologists, specialized pharmacists and experts in targeted testing who work with a patient’s dedicated oncologist or primary provider to offer targeted treatments.
 Using next-generation sequencing, the team can look at the DNA and RNA in rapidly evolving cells to better understand what’s driving a tumor on a molecular level.

 “Traditional chemotherapy is sort of agnostic to the type of cell that’s growing and dividing; it is just looking for rapidly growing and dividing cells and targeting the majority of them,” says Matt Kudek, MD, an oncologist at Children’s.
-“In the COMPASS program, we are trying to understand the internal signal within the cancer cell and employ a treatment that will disrupt that signal and target those specific cells, not necessarily all rapidly growing and dividing cells in somebody’s body.”
+“In the COMPASS Clinic, we are trying to understand the internal signal within the cancer cell and employ a treatment that will disrupt that signal and target those specific cells, not necessarily all rapidly growing and dividing cells in somebody’s body.”

 Once a month, the team meets to review a referred patient’s diagnosis and looks at the DNA and RNA testing results, then evaluates treatment options.
 Once there’s a consensus on the best potential treatment, the team meets with the patient and their family to discuss the specialized treatment and answer any questions the patient or family has.
 The goal is to have a wide range of experts available during the entire course of the patient’s treatment to address any concerns, as well as monitor side effects.